Matthew-Taber/ss-docs/security-hardening/common-criteria-hardening-guide/index.md

 ![A screenshot of a cell phone Description generated with very high confidence](images/7f1d14e28a28d11dce79462e35d77e06.png)

-Verify that “Use only these TLS cipher suites” is selected, along with the six checked cipher suites.
-If not, deselect the toggle for “Use Windows current TLS cipher settings” and select **Use only these TLS cipher suites**.
+Verify that "Use only these TLS cipher suites" is selected, along with the six checked cipher suites.
+If not, deselect the toggle for "Use Windows current TLS cipher settings" and select **Use only these TLS cipher suites**.

 The following TLS cipher suites are required to make sure your Secret Server instance's encryption standards are as secure as possible: